-Academic Buildings

-- The University permits "posting" only in stairwells or on bulletin boards. - The policy pertains to faculty, staff, student, or group wishing to post materials. - The policy excludes material not directly associated with the University. - Permission to post on a bulletin board must be obtained from the office/department responsible for maintaining the board. - Under no circumstance are posters to be placed on classroom doors, elevator doors, and hallway or stairwell doors, inside elevators, hallways, lobbies, windows, classroom or other academic spaces. - Poster/flyers/notices should be removed in a timely fashion. - Any posters/flyers/notices hung in contradiction to the guidelines and restrictions of this policy will be removed.

-Residence Halls/Whites Crossing

-- Posters or flyers hung-up in-Residence Halls (hallways or breezeways) have to be hung with putty. - NO TAPE CAN BE USED, if tape is used your flyers or posters will be taken down! - Ally flyers/posters must be taken down after 48 hours after an event.
+- Academic Buildings - The University permits "posting" only in stairwells or on bulletin boards. - The policy pertains to faculty, staff, student, or group wishing to post materials. - The policy excludes material not directly associated with the University. - Permission to post on a bulletin board must be obtained from the office/department responsible for maintaining the board. - Under no circumstance are posters to be placed on classroom doors, elevator doors, and hallway or stairwell doors, inside elevators, hallways, lobbies, windows, classroom, or other academic spaces. - Poster/flyers/notices should be removed in a timely fashion. - Any posters/flyers/notices hung in contradiction to the guidelines and restrictions of this policy will be removed. - Residence Halls/Whites Crossing - Posters or flyers hung-up in-Residence Halls (hallways or breezeways) must be hung with putty. - All flyers/posters must be taken down after 48 hours after an event.